sot/correct_periscope_drift/NOTES.md

 the RA, Dec of the X-ray events into approximately Aspect Camera/PCAD frame Y and Z relative to the RA_NOM, DEC_NOM, ROLL_NOM supplied in the event list.
 We then fit a two independent curves to the mean-subtracted Y and Z angle data using a sherpa fit model.
-Users may select to fit a line, a second-degree polynomial, or a eighth degree polynomial.
+A polynomial is used as the fit model; users may specify the degree of the desired polynomial as an option to the tool.
 Advanced users may directly edit the Python fitting script to use a custom model.

 The Sherpa fit is then applied to the aspect solution 'dy', 'dz' columns and a new aspect